 Knowing What You Own

-When calling an HVAC repair professional one of the questions, they will ask you is what tonnage your air conditioner is.
+When calling a Houston HVAC repair professional one of the questions, they will ask you is what tonnage your air conditioner is.
 Most people do not know the answer off the top of their head, and that is okay.

 Every manufacturer attaches a waterproof label on the unit that will allow you to determine the response.
 If you are unsure, it is okay to say so and have the professional specify the size when he or she comes out to do the inspection or repair.